aka-0x4C3DD/encode-zkML-bootcamp-project/README.md

    ```
    Then open your browser and navigate to `http://localhost:5000`

+2. **Analyze emotions with FHE**:
+   - Enter your question or topic
+   - Optionally provide Bluesky credentials for authenticated access
+   - Click "Analyze Emotions"
+   - The system automatically performs analysis using Fully Homomorphic Encryption
+   - Results are displayed with privacy information

 ### Command-Line Interface

 1. **Analyze emotions for a question (CLI mode)**: